kubermatic/machine-controller/README.md

 - Please familiarize yourself with the [Code of Conduct][4] before contributing.
 - See [CONTRIBUTING.md][5] for instructions on the developer certificate of origin that we require.
-- Read how [we're using ZenHub][6] for project and roadmap planning

 ### Pull Requests